hobuinc/greyhound/doc/deploy.rst

 The *front-end proxy* consists of HAProxy and Hipache.
 The HAProxy component is the first stop for incoming requests, and determines by the connection protocol (WebSocket or HTTP) whether to route to the back-end web server or to a WebSocket handler.

 **HAProxy** is configured via ``/var/greyhound/frontend-proxy/haproxy.cfg``.

-Key entries are:
+HAProxy key configuration entries:
  - ``backend ws`` - Must match Hipache's port.
  - ``backend web`` - If the Greyhound web server is enabled, this entry must match ``config.web.port`` in ``config.js``.
  - ``frontend fe`` - The ``bind`` parameter specifies the only public-facing incoming port of Greyhound, so all incoming requests must target this port, and any firewall on the Greyhound server must leave this port open.

 **Hipache** is configured via ``/var/greyhound/frontend-proxy/hipache-config.json``.
 Hipache receives incoming WebSocket traffic from HAProxy and routes this traffic to a `WebSocket Handler`_.

-Key configuration entries are:
+Hipache key configuration entries:
  - ``server.port`` - Must match the ``backend ws`` port specified in HAProxy's configuration.
  - ``server.workers`` - Number of worker threads to route WebSocket requests.
  - ``driver`` - Must match Greyhound's Redis server location, port, and database selection entry.
 WebSocket handler instances register themselves with this Redis store via the `Distribution Handler`_ to make themselves available to Hipache.